jichu4n/palm-pdb/README.md

 ### Text encoding

-Text in PDB / PRC files generally use use one of several pre-Unicode encodings, depending on the Palm OS language setting.
+Text in PDB / PRC files is generally stored in one of several pre-Unicode encodings, depending on the Palm OS language setting.
 The default encoding for the Latin alphabet is CP1252 ([`DEFAULT_ENCODING`](https://jichu4n.github.io/palm-pdb/variables/DEFAULT_ENCODING.html)), so that's what palm-pdb defaults to.

 To select a different text encoding, pass in an `encoding` name during serialization / deserialization: